Specialty Specific Guidance

 You need to submit recent evidence to support your application in line with the information set out in the SSG for your specialty.
-Evidence falling outside of this period is unlikely to hold weight in your application when reviewed by the evaluators, unless accompanied by current evidence which demonstrates maintenance of competency.
-The specific time period over which evidence is considered current for each specialty is discussed in the SSGs below.
+Evidence falling outside of the time period set out is unlikely to hold weight in your application when reviewed by the evaluators, unless accompanied by current evidence which demonstrates maintenance of competency.
+The specific period over which evidence is considered current for each speciality is discussed in the SSGs linked below.

 Applications are viewed holistically and assessed on their own merits, depending on what the overall body of evidence.
 The following approach is taken:

-- Small amounts of older evidence may support your application if it’s highly relevant to your specialty – to be relevant it must also be primary evidence, although this is dependent on the overall body of evidence you have provided including other recent and robust primary evidence
+- A small amount of older evidence may support your application if it’s highly relevant to your specialty.
+To be relevant it must also be primary evidence and within one or two years of the standard evidence timeframes for your specialty.
+Such evidence may only require secondary evidence to demonstrate maintenance of competence in that area of the curriculum, although this is dependent on the overall body of evidence you have provided including other recent and robust primary evidence.

-- Older secondary evidence will add very little to demonstrating competence so you should not submit this
+- Older secondary evidence will add very little to demonstrating competence: you should not submit this.

-- Where much of your primary evidence sits outside of the standard evidence timeframes set out in your SSG, this will not demonstrate a robust application and will need to be supported by recent primary evidence
+- Where much of your primary evidence sits outside of the standard evidence timeframes, this will not demonstrate a robust application and will need to be supported by recent primary evidence.

-Some specialties have made significant changes to the curriculum.
+Some specialties have made significant changes to their curricula.
 Once a curriculum gets approved and published, you may make your Portfolio application in either the new curriculum or the previous version.
-We call this "dual running", and it ensures fairness between the CCT and Portfolio route.
+We call this "dual running", and it ensures fairness between the CCT and Portfolio pathways.
 "Dual run" curricula will likely be available until implementation of CCT training for the relevant specialty.

-Your SSG will tell you whether the curriculum for your specialty will be dual run.
+Your SSG page will tell you whether the curriculum for your specialty will be dual run.

 It’s important you check our website regularly for updates to the SSG and curriculum for your specialty.